 To grow, lay eggs and stay healthy, chickens need good nutrition (which includes a balanced amount of vitamins, minerals, protein, carbohydrates and fats).
 However, with so much contradictory information out there, what should we be feeding chickens?
 Are table scraps and treats okay for chickens?
 Do chickens need supplements?
 What are all the different ration feeds for?

-Right off the bat, let me just say… chickens rock.
-I have owned chickens for years… Chickens are a joy and I can’t imagine not having them.
-However, believe me… as a chicken keeper who has learned the hard way… There are things I wished I would’ve known during my beginner’s poultry experience that could have saved me lots of work and trouble… Chicken keeping doesn’t have to be hard or complicated… but it definitely can be.
-In this guide, I have included some basic chicken-keeping tips and info to hopefully help make your beginning experience with chickens a good one… So here’s to simplicity and happy, healthy chickens!
+3 4 5 6 7 8 9 10 chickens).
+However, believe me, as a chicken keeper who has learned the hard way, there are things I wished I would’ve known during my beginner’s poultry experience that could have saved me lots of difficulty.
+Chicken keeping doesn’t have to be hard or complicated—but it definitely can be.
+In this post, I have included some basic chicken-keeping tips and info to hopefully help make your beginning experience with chickens a good one.
+So, here’s to simplicity and happy, healthy chickens!

 A Rooster can be a very good thing to have in your flock for many reasons.
 However, there are some things about roosters that you should be aware of before you consider one.
 In this article, I will include information on the benefits, as well as concerns, of having/caring for a rooster.
 Continue Reading